Understanding SNAP:

 Why is SNAP so important?

-For struggling families and communities, SNAP makes a huge difference in economic wellbeing and overall health.
-(In fact, each dollar in federally funded SNAP benefits generates $1.79 in economic activity).
-The program lifts thousands of people out of poverty and helps them stay out.
-Moreover, SNAP participation and monthly SNAP benefits have a dramatic impact on neighbors’ health and wellbeing, particularly children.
+SNAP makes a huge difference in economic wellbeing and overall health for struggline families and communities.
+In fact, each dollar in federally funded SNAP benefits generates $1.79 in economic activityThe program supports thousands of people in rising above poverty and maintaining stabilitySNAP participation and monthly SNAP benefits have a dramatic impact on overall health and wellbeing, particularly for children.
 There’s also strong evidence of SNAP’s effectiveness in alleviating food insecurity and improving the economy.

 SNAP, WIC, TEFAP – What’s the difference?